davatron5000/NodebotUI/README.md

 NodebotUI
 ==========

 A client/server framework for rapid prototyping of browser controlled robotic systems.
 The goal is a complete Bootstrap-like experience for assembling HTML that talks to Johnny-Five via socket.io.
-The user should only have to edit HTML to create a basic interface.
+The user should only have to edit HTML to wire-up a basic interface.

 This is just a bare-bones POC right now.
 If you'd like to try it out, follow these steps: